 Shannon received her J.D. from Santa Clara University and her Ph.D. in chemistry from the University of California, Santa Cruz, where her doctoral research concentrated on synthetic organic methodology and the use of lithium aminoborohydrides in novel hydride and amine transfer reactions.
 Prior to and throughout law school, Shannon was a patent agent at Morrison & Foerster.
 Shannon has published several first-author papers in peer-reviewed journals and has presented her research at numerous conferences, including those sponsored by the American Chemical Society and the IUPAC World Chemistry Congress.
 She received a B.A. degree in biochemistry from Occidental College, where she conducted undergraduate research investigating psoralen-DNA intercalation.

-Shannon is recommended by Legal 500 US 2017 in the practice area of Patents: Licensing.
+Shannon is recommended by Legal 500 US 2017 and 2018 in the practice area of Patents: Licensing.

 Shannon is admitted to practice in California and in front of the U.S. Patent & Trademark Office.

 Read the latest legal and business insights impacting the global life sciences community

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.